alexcoy257/lrnet/docs/index.md

 ## Licensing
-All of the LRNet audio code is available under the GPLv2, as we include a recent copy of libjackserver.
+All of the LRNet audio code is available under the GPLv2, as we include a recent copy of libjackserver, and some packages that JACK uses are released only under the GPL.
 Parallel licenses for non-JACK LRNet configurations will come as we find setups that work.